porisius/FicsitRemoteMonitoring/README.md

 # Fiscit Remote Monitoring
 ## [Fiscit Remote Monitoring](https://discord.gg/tv3jbJW3RX) official discord server
 ## [Fiscit Web UI Source](https://github.com/GalaxyVOID/FRM-s-WebUI-Source)

 This is a beta version of the mod, which may have some bugs.
 If you find any issues, please contact me via my [**discord**](https://discordapp.com/users/56086820147953664).

 Have you ever left your base to explore or work on another project and wondered if the power at home was still good?
-Do you want a small gadget or website that allows you to remotely monitor your power on your dedicated server?
+Do you want a small gadget or website that allows you to monitor your power on your dedicated server remotely?
 Fiscit Remote Monitoring is here for you!

 **Note:** This mod is not required to be on everyone's mod list.
 You may run this mod alone or with your group.